rustomax/rust-iterators/README.md

 // output: 0 6 12 18
 ```

-This filter says, "only keep the numbers in the given range (0..20) that divide by 2 and 3 without a remainder".

 While by default ranges are incremental, they can easily be reversed using the `rev()` method.

 ```rust